 3. Accelerometer Limitations and Considerations

 When discussing limitations associated with certain accelerometers, it is important to make the distinction between dynamic and static measurements.
 A static measurement is a physical quantity that is being measured but it changes very slowly or does not change at all.
 An example of a static measurement is gravity.
 If you were to measure gravity today and then measure it again tomorrow, the measurement would be the same.
 Gravity is not something we have to check each morning when we wake up to be sure that we can keep both feet on the ground.

 The opposite of a static measurement is a dynamic measurement and by definition, a dynamic measurement is a physical quantity that changes rapidly over time.
 A few examples of dynamic measurements include acceleration, force, and pressure.
 When we talk about accelerometer calibration we are talking about dynamic measurements and it is important to understand this difference and also the limitations that result from the nature of dynamic measurements.
 Sensitivities vary across the frequency range and there is an element of uncertainty associated with the process.

-Some of the most common considerations when conducting accelerometer calibrations include temperature, noise and electrostatic fields.
-Temperature should be consistently monitored to ensure accuracy and also easily visible on any calibration certification related to a sensor.
-Noise within the laboratory should be minimized because sensors can pick up noise in the introduce and introduce it into the readings.
-This adds to uncertainty of the calibration of the accelerometer.
+Some of the most common considerations when conducting accelerometer calibrations include temperature, noise, and electrostatic fields.
+The temperature should be consistently monitored to ensure accuracy and also easily visible on any calibration certification related to a sensor.
+Noise within the laboratory should be minimized because sensors can pick up noise and introduce it into the readings.
+This adds to the uncertainty of the calibration of the accelerometer.
 Electrostatic energy should also be minimized to increase the accuracy of calibrations.

 Several other error sources include pressure, poor cable or sensor attachment, and ground loops within a system.
 Each of these items must be considered and reduced to the lowest level possible to ensure the most accurate calibration procedures.